celery/celery/docs/getting-started/next-steps.rst

     $ celeryd multi start 10 -A proj -l info -Q:1-3 images,video -Q:4,5 data \
         -Q default -L:4,5 debug

-For more examples see the :mod:`~celery.bin.celeryd_multi` module in the API reference.
+For more examples see the :mod:`~celery.bin.multi` module in the API reference.

 .. _app-argument: